 Filing the final return

-If the taxpayer was married, the widow or widower may file a joint return for the year of death, claiming both personal exemptions and the full standard deduction, and using joint-return rates.
+If the taxpayer was married, the widow or widower may file a joint return for the year of death, claiming the full standard deduction, and using joint-return rates.

 The executor usually files a joint return, but the surviving spouse can file it if no executor or administrator has been appointed.
 (For the two years following a spouse's death, the surviving spouse can file as a qualifying widow or widower.
 That basically lets you continue to use the same tax brackets that apply to married-filing-jointly returns.)